Early childhood dentistry

 Our practice strives to be children friendly and we aim to make them feel at home and be comfortable.
-We welcome parents of children to sit in the room while we treat the little ones.
+We welcome parents to sit in the room while we treat the little ones.
 Children are offered the opportunity to see, touch, and operate the dental equipment to help them become more comfortable with the procedures.
-At the end of the visit they are handed a certificate and a small gift.

 The initial visit is particularly informative for parents as we’ll develop an individualized preventative program for your child.
 We’ll answer questions about diet, brushing, flossing and any habits your child may currently have or need to adjust going forward.
 As your child gets older, we’ll keep you informed about their growth and development.